sap-tutorials/sap-build-process-automation/tutorials/spa-run-process/spa-run-process.md

     <!-- border -->![Run](004.png)

-    > Deploy will take a couple of seconds/minutes depending upon how big your project is and how many different artifacts it has.
+    > Deploy will take a couple of seconds/minutes depending upon how big your project is and how many different artefacts it has.
 Any errors during the deployment will be shown in the Design Console.

 2. Run the deployment.